cldwalker/lein-open/README.md

 ## Usage

-Within a clojure project, view a jar dependency in an editor:
+Within a lein project, view a jar dependency in an editor:

 ```sh
 # View the table jar